IGNORED EVIDENCE OF CRIMINALITY, DEFENDED GOVERNMENT SURVEILLANCE

 As the investigation continued, both Zullo and Arpaio expressed bewilderment at the mainstream media’s lack of curiosity and the FBI’s failure to contact them so as to launch its own investigation into the forgery of a sitting president’s government documentation.

 Providing updates on Gallups’s show whenever possible over the duration of the probe, for a time Zullo went quiet as he supervised the confidential-informant work of former NSA and CIA contractor Dennis Montgomery for the Maricopa County Sheriff’s Office (MCSO), then led by Arpaio.
-A software developer, Montgomery designed a program for the U.S. intelligence community which Zullo has frequently reported can penetrate any personal computer, plant nefarious material, and camouflage the IP address with the intention of implicating the targeted individual in serious federal crimes.
+A software developer, Montgomery claimed he designed a program for the U.S. intelligence community which Zullo has frequently reported can penetrate any personal computer, plant nefarious material, and camouflage the IP address with the intention of implicating the targeted individual in serious federal crimes.

 The first portion of the interview invoked the “Deep State,” consisting of entrenched government employees who overstep their authority and violate Americans’ constitutional rights.
 Many Americans now attribute the “Deep State” to an attempted coup against the Trump administration, and Attorney General William Barr has pledged to unearth the origins of the Trump-Russia “collusion” probe launched by the FBI and assumed by Mueller.
 After 22 months and $35 million spent, Mueller’s team concluded that there was insufficient evidence demonstrating a conspiracy between members of the Trump campaign and the Russian government to impact the 2016 presidential election.